antirez/disque/README.md

 So an ACK is just a **proof of delivery** that is replicated and retained for some time in order to make multiple deliveries less likely to happen in practice.

-As already mentioned, In order to control replication and retires, a Disque job has the following associated properties: number of replicas, delay, retry and expire.
+As already mentioned, In order to control replication and retries, a Disque job has the following associated properties: number of replicas, delay, retry and expire.

 If a job has a retry time set to 0, it will get queued exactly once (and in this case a replication factor greater than 1 is useless, and signaled as an error to the user), so it will get delivered either a single time or will never get delivered.
 While jobs can be persisted on disk for safety, queues aren't, so this behavior is guaranteed even when nodes restart after a crash, whatever the persistence configuration is.
 However when nodes are manually restarted by the sysadmin, for example for upgrades, queues are persisted correctly and reloaded at startup, since the store/load operation is atomic in this case, and there are no race conditions possible (it is not possible that a job was delivered to a client and is persisted on disk as queued at the same time).